gammu/gammu/readme.txt

    8.OBEX devices

-     Tested with Nokia and SonyEricsson.
-Works according to device capabilities
+     Tested with Nokia Series40/Series60 and SonyEricsson.
+Works according to device capabilities (can be folder browsing/getting/uploading files/ uploading files to Inbox)
 -------------------------------------------------------------------------------
 Q. How to report bugs ?